-A grape version of the classic Moscow Mule, a wonderful grape cocktail!
+A grape version of the classic Moscow Mule!
+A Grape Moscow Mule!

 We recently were wandering around the Omaha Farmer’s Market when we ran across a beautiful bunch of concord grapes.
 Concord grapes aren’t something we regularly see around here, but occasionally in late summer a few stands offer them, so we jumped on the chance to get some local concord grapes!